System Build

 Keyboard/mouse: Logicool MK240 -

-Tube preamplifier
+Chip preamplifier

-Open-loop type phono EQ, gain=40dB
+Open-loop type phono EQ for MC, gain=66dB

 dbx DriveRack VENU360